Linguistics

 Course overview

-Our Linguistics BA Honours degree focuses on developing your understanding of how language works, how we communicate, and the growth of language in the brain.
+Our Linguistics BA Honours degree focuses on developing your understanding of how language works, how we use language, and the growth of language in the mind.

-You'll explore linguistics in the context of English alongside other languages.
-You'll build a firm base of skills and knowledge.
-This will allow you to pursue many career paths - from journalism or data science to teaching or further postgraduate study.
+You'll explore linguistics in relation to English and other languages to build a firm base of skills and knowledge.
+This will open up many career paths to you - from journalism and data science to teaching or further postgraduate study.

-In your first year, you’ll study a foreign language, modern or ancient, alongside Linguistics.
-You'll also follow a cutting-edge degree programme shaped by the research specialisms of our world-leading staff.
-This ensures your studies explore the latest ideas and most exciting areas of linguistics, such as:
+In your first year, you’ll study a foreign language, modern or ancient, alongside linguistics.
+Throughout your degree, you'll follow a cutting-edge programme shaped by the expertise of our world-leading researchers.
+You'll explore the latest ideas and most exciting areas of linguistics, such as:

 - language variation and change